DisnakeDev/disnake/docs/api.rst

     :param payload: The raw event payload data.
     :type payload: :class:`RawReactionClearEmojiEvent`

-.. function:: on_application_command_permissions_update(guild_command)
+.. function:: on_application_command_permissions_update(permissions)

-    Called when an application command owned by the bot has its permissions updated.
+    Called when the permissions of an application command or the application-wide command permissions are updated.

+    Note that this will also be called when permissions of other applications change, not just this application's permissions.

     .. versionadded:: 2.5

-    :param guild_command: The updated permission object.
+    :param permissions: The updated permission object.
-    :type guild_command: :class:`GuildApplicationCommandPermissions`
+    :type permissions: :class:`GuildApplicationCommandPermissions`

 .. function:: on_interaction(interaction)